Beeline launches geolocation sharing for "Lisa Alert"

 Subscribers will be able to consent to the transfer of location data in the event of a disaster

-Beeline customers will now be able to consent to the transfer of their smartphone's location data to the "Liza Alert" squad in emergency situations, according to the operator's press service.
+Beeline customers will now be able to consent to the transfer of location data from their smartphone to the "Lisa Alert" squad in emergency situations, according to the operator's press service.

-Sergey Anokhin, CEO of Beeline, believes that this software solution will significantly speed up the search for missing people and, in the future, will help save hundreds and thousands of lives.
+Sergey Anokhin, CEO of Beeline, believes that this software solution will speed up the search for missing people many times over and, in the long term, will help save hundreds and thousands of lives.

 On the 15th anniversary of the squad, we are pleased to announce the introduction of a key solution in the field of security.
 We have been working towards it for many years, striving to combine the protection of personal data and the need to help a person in a difficult situation.